ImpactsWiki/pyko/_sources/eos.md

 * NEW-SESAME-EXT.TXT: SESAME-style table with extra variables from ANEOS.
 Contains the standard 201 table and non-standard 301-extra-variables EOS table.
 The 301 table has: density grid values, temperature grid values, sp. entropy(T,rho), sound speed(T,rho), sp. heat capacity(T,rho), KPA flag(T,rho).
 2-D arrays list all densities, looping over each temperature.
 301 table units: g/cm<sup>3</sup>, K, MJ/K/kg, cm/s, MJ/K/kg, integer flag.
 The KPA flag is an ANEOS output with phase information.

 * See ANEOS developments and documentation in this directory: https://github.com/ststewart/aneos-forsterite-2019/tree/master/EOS-docs

+### Non-ANEOS tables
+Example scripts for converting tabular EOS files into a format compatile with pyKO are provided in the eos example folders 'sesext-5phase-h2o' and 'sesext-aqua-h2o'.

 To use a tabular EOS, specify the path, std and ext file names and the units for the file (in the units section).
 To use a different tabular format, customize the readses function to interface with the eos_tables.py module.